jcholewa/Northcoders-News-back-end/README2.md

 ```
 into the command line.

-To view the tests, view the index.spec.js file inside the spec directory.
+To view the tests, view the index.spec.js file inside the project's spec directory.

-The tests test each endpoint (see https://jc-northcoders-news.herokuapp.com/api for a list of the project's endpoints), in addition to some common errors.
+The tests test each endpoint, in addition to some common errors.
+See https://jc-northcoders-news.herokuapp.com/api for a list of the project's endpoints.

+The test file reseeds the database after each test to ensure the test data is accurate.

 ## Built With
 * [Express](https://expressjs.com/) - web framework